 Procreate is compatible with the Apple Pencil and the Logitech crayon.
 Procreate will work with some third party styluses, but it is not guaranteed.
 It’s important to check with the stylus company before purchasing if you plan to use it with Procreate.

-Procreate highly recommends the Apple Pencil or Logitech Crayon.
+Procreate highly recommends the Apple Pencil or Logitech Crayon (for any iPads older than 2018).
 They state that other styluses might work, or partially work.
 I’m not sure what “partially work” means, but it doesn’t sound too good.
 Styluses need to work at 100% for them to be useful and not utterly frustrating.

 Procreate also says that third party styluses might constantly show the “Accessory Not Supported” error message.
 I don’t know about you, but closing error messages all of the time sounds like a big jam in my creative flow.